Prince0205/SimpleRubyApp/README.md

 ### Prerequisites

-This rails app requires RVM which must be present on the server you're deploying to.
+This ruby app requires RVM which must be present on the server you're deploying to.
+If RVM is not present on your server, you can <a href="https://github.com/distelli/DistelliRVM">deploy it using the Distelli platform</a>.

 ### Deploying